Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/advancedban.md

 ### What does the plugin do?

-Allows your server staff to issue punishments to players who break your server's rules, and can be used as an free alternative to [LiteBans](/multiplatform/litebans).
+Allows your server staff to issue punishments to players who break your server's rules, and can be used as a free alternative to [LiteBans](/multiplatform/litebans).

 ## Installation